 GW salutes your service to our country and values your contributions to the campus community.
 GW, GSPM, and the Office of Veteran Services are committed to providing you with the highest level of student and financial services, and are here to assist with any issue that may arise.
 Visit the Office of Veteran Services for assistance with veterans' benefits.

 Many graduate students obtain employment to help fund their studies, often using the following resources:

 - Information on full-time, part-time, internship, cooperative education, temporary and summer positions are available on GW Career Center's website.

 - The Jobs at GW Web site, maintained by the Division of Human Resource Services, provides information about full-time and regular part-time positions.
-After a three-month waiting period, new GW employees, as well as the spouses and children of full-time employees, may receive educational benefits.
+After a six-month waiting period, new GW employees, as well as the spouses and children of full-time employees, may receive educational benefits.
 (Note: Graduate students employed full- or part-time on a research grant may use their tuition benefits immediately if they begin their employment before the first day of classes.

 - Student & Academic Support Services lists available positions on their Opportunities for Graduate Students website.

 - The Federal Work-Study Program, available to U.S. citizens, provides jobs for graduate students with financial need, allowing them to earn money to help pay education expenses.